XRPLF/rippled/Builds/DockerPlay/README.md

   * look if DOCKER_PLAY_ROOT/RippledRunner/etc/\[name\]/rippled.cfg exists.
 If not will copy DOCKER_PLAY_ROOT/RippledRunner/etc/\[name\]/rippled.tpl.cfg in to DOCKER_PLAY_ROOT/RippledRunner/etc/\[name\]/rippled.cfg.

     **If DOCKER_PLAY_ROOT/RippledRunner/etc/\[name\]/rippled.tpl.cfg doesn't exist then script exit with error.**

   * look if DOCKER_PLAY_ROOT/RippledRunner/etc/\[name\]/validators.txt exists if not will copy  RIPPLED_REPO_ROOT/doc/validators-example.txt to DOCKER_PLAY_ROOT/RippledRunner/etc/\[name\]/validators.txt

 * Build a docker image called rippled-runner based on DOCKER_PLAY_ROOT/RippledRunner/Dockerfile.

-Also notice a rippled user is created to fit your host user uid/gid (Debian users has generally (uid,gid)=(1000:1000) but you're free to change the Dockerfile to fit your environment).
+Also notice a rippled user is created to fit your host user uid/gid (Debian users generally have (uid,gid)=(1000:1000) but you're free to change the Dockerfile to fit your environment).

 If the rippled-runner image already exists skip this step.